 2. Vacuum and Dust Regularly

-This doesn’t take that long to do, and it will help keep cat dander in your living space to a minimum.
-Using a HEPA filter on your vacuum cleaner will help; otherwise you run the risk of sending cat dander airborne and exacerbating the problem.
+Vacuuming and dusting aren’t time-consuming tasks, and they will help keep cat dander in your living space to a minimum.
+Make sure to use a HEPA filter on your vacuum cleaner; otherwise you run the risk of sending cat dander airborne and exacerbating the problem.
 Also, make sure to change the filter on your furnace regularly.

-Even with regular vacuuming, carpets harbor all sorts of cat dander, and can be one of the main contributing factors to allergy attacks.
-Installing other types of flooring, like hardwood, laminate or tile, will cut down on the amount of dander in the air of your home.
-If you’re attached to carpeting, you can always use area rugs and rotate them so they don’t build up too much cat dander.
+Even with regular vacuuming, carpets harbor cat dander and can be one of the main contributing factors to allergy attacks.
+Installing other types of flooring in your home, like hardwood, laminate or tile, will cut down on the amount of dander in the air of your home.
+If you’re attached to carpeting, you can always use area rugs and have them cleaned on a regular basis so they don’t build up too much cat dander.

-If possible, ask another family member to do this for you.
+If possible, ask another family member without cat allergies to groom your cat for you.
 Wipe the cat down with a damp sponge daily, and brush with a fine-tooth comb.
 This will help eliminate some dander and the dried saliva left on your cat’s fur from self-grooming.

-If all else fails and there’s no way to either part with your feline friend or live with your feline friend, talk to your doctor or allergist about medications that will help relieve your allergy symptoms.
+If all else fails, talk to your doctor or allergist about medications that will help relieve your allergy symptoms.
 Those, in combination with the tactics above, might help do the trick — and save you the sadness of having to part with a beloved family member.